VAST-THE-DOGE/Tiles/README.md

 # Tiles

-Tiles, a game where you start woth nothing and build your own town and manage resources.
+Tiles, a game where you start with nothing and build your own town and manage resources.
 This is a simulation game I am working on.
 The game is a 2d pixelated style management simulation where tiles can be upgraded.
 See the Readme for the timeline and where the game is at right now.

 # Development Info